jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-this training took an offensive perspective on cloud security, it aimed to show how to defend and mitigate against a range of attacks against public and hybrid cloud systems.In June 2021, Jerome Smith published a blog postIn September 2021, Erik Steringer presentedtitled Are you oversharing (in Salesforce)?
+this training took an offensive perspective on cloud security, it aimed to show how to defend and mitigate against a range of attacks against public and hybrid cloud systems.
+In June 2021, Jerome Smith published a blog post titled Are you oversharing (in Salesforce)?
 Our new tool could sniff it out!
 This post introduces Jeromes new open\-source tool, Raccoon, which aims to identify potential misconfigurations that could expose sensitive